 All of these things are essential to a great customer experience.
 While SiteOwl provides a fast and easy ticketing process, customers without a strong foundation in system information management may need help when reporting outages and requesting service.

 Take the time to define these procedures clearly so that everyone is on the same page, and consider integrating additional security measures into these protocols.

 Once you decide to pursue recurring contract services, optimization and enablement become the key to success.

-Ideally, your service department needs to be able to meet the needs of every customer on every support plan as those requests come through.
+Ideally, your service department needs to meet the needs of every customer on every support plan as those requests come through.

-An automated ticketing solution gives customers a checklist of all relevant information that they need to gather and allows them to monitor progress after the submission is complete.
+An automated ticketing solution gives customers a checklist of all relevant information they need to gather and allows them to monitor progress after submission.

 The best ticketing system also becomes a record of work that both integrators and customers can use to verify that service has been completed and that all parties have approved the outcome.

-These systems keep track of customer information, inventory, and may provide a record of outreach and invoices for each contact.
+These systems track customer information and inventory and may provide a record of outreach and invoices for each contact.

 They’re essential for keeping track of accounts where multiple points of contact are required during general system maintenance, and they allow service teams to gather a more holistic view of an organization and its needs.

-Many of the more robust ERP systems have CRM solutions built into or integrated with the software.
+Many more robust ERP systems have CRM solutions built or integrated with the software.

 One of the most frustrating aspects that integrators and end-users deal with is the overwhelming amount of information that needs to be tracked and updated while maintaining modern security infrastructure.